belovedpearl/Jan-2023-Hackathon/README.md

 * Github and IDEs included Gitpod and VSCode
     * Storing repositories and manipluating code cross party
 * Slack
-    * Video calls and messaging, allowing the team to keep communication bfree flowing
+    * Video calls and messaging, allowing the team to keep communication free flowing
 * Balsamiq
     * creating wireframes to plan our project